 While we trust our auto insurance companies to treat us fairly in the event of a crash – especially when we were not to blame for what happened – the reality is insurers don’t make money by paying out claims.
 That means they have a vested interest in denying claims.

 Some denials are for legitimate reasons.
-However, the Boston auto injury attorneys at The Law Offices of Jeffrey S. Glassman know that, too often, denial of claims is baseless.
+However, the Boston auto injury attorneys at Jeffrey Glassman Injury Lawyers know that, too often, denial of claims is baseless.

 Sometimes, legitimate claims may be denied on technicalities or for some small reason.